 - 36 B2B Data Statistics: The Effect of Dirty Data on ROI

-ABM is an approach based solely around engaging and influencing key stakeholders at your target account.
+ABM is an approach based solely on engaging and influencing key stakeholders at your target account.
 Therefore, the key to a successful ABM strategy is to generate highly personalized content for each account.
 Consider the following statistics:

 - 82% of prospects value content made for their specific industries (source).